Jbleezy/BO2-Reimagined/README.md

 * Fixed players gaining damage score multiple times
 * Fixed zombies not being flung when Insta Kill powerup is active
 * Fixed an issue where a player's melee weapon wouldn't reset if the player bled out in the Giant Robots

-#### Claymore
-* Added place and activate sounds to all maps
-* Can be repurchased
-* Can be placed and picked up while in the air
-* Decreased place time from 1 second to 0.5 seconds
-* Increased explosion radius by 28% (same as Black Ops 2 Multiplayer)
-* Increased max amount that can be placed from 12 to 20
-* Added weapon name on HUD
-* Removed initial weapon raise anim

-#### Bouncing Betty
-* Replaces Claymore on Origins

-#### Time Bomb
-* Added to all game modes
-* No longer sends players back in time
-* Kills all zombies
-* Revives all down players
-* Can have with Monkey Bombs
-* Removed impact damage
-* Switches to detonator at correct time after throwing
-* Fixed detonator raise and drop anims

-#### Syrette
-* Added weapon name on HUD
-* Fixed being able to see view model at end of anim

 ## Wallbuys
 * Purchasing ammo refills clip ammo